High Strength Crowns

 2. Preparing Your Teeth

-A crown preparation is a procedure whereby a dentist readies a tooth to receive a dental crown.
+A dental crown placement preparation is a procedure whereby a dentist readies a tooth to receive a dental crown.

-The goal is to ensure a snug fit for the crown, which will ultimately protect and strengthen the tooth.
+Your dentist removes any decay and reshapes the underlying tooth to create space for the new crown.
+The goal is to ensure a snug fit for opposing teeth in the crown, which will ultimately protect and strengthen the tooth.

 3. Designing Your Crown